 - A preventer inhaler is taken every day to prevent symptoms from developing.
 The medicine commonly used in preventer inhalers is a steroid.
 There are various brands.
 Steroids work by reducing the inflammation in the airways.
 When the inflammation has gone, the airways are much less likely to become narrow and cause symptoms.
 It takes 7-14 days for the steroid in a preventer inhaler to build up its effect.
 Therefore, it will not give any immediate relief of symptoms.
 However, after a week or so of treatment, the symptoms have often gone, or are much reduced.
 It can take up to six weeks for maximum benefit.
 You should then continue with the preventer inhaler every day even when your symptoms have gone - to prevent symptoms from coming back.
 You should then not need to use a reliever inhaler very often (if at all).

 - Bone strength (density) may be reduced following long-term use of high doses of inhaled steroids.
 Therefore people who regularly use steroid inhalers for asthma need to make sure they have a good supply of calcium in their diet.
 Milk is a good source of calcium but dairy products may need to be avoided for some people with asthma.
-Other good dietary sources of calcium include bread, some vegetables (curly kale, okra, spinach and watercress) and some fruits (eg, dried apricots).
-See also the separate leaflet called Preventing Steroid-induced Osteoporosis.
+Other good dietary sources of calcium include bread, some vegetables (curly kale, okra, spinach and watercress) and some fruits (for example, dried apricots).
+See separate leaflet called Preventing Steroid-induced Osteoporosis for more details.

 - A long-acting bronchodilator may be advised in addition to a preventer inhaler.
-Long-acting bronchodilators relieve symptoms as they widen (dilate) the lung airways (bronchi) but work for longer than reliever inhalers.
-The medicines in these inhalers work for up to 12 hours after taking each dose.
+Long-acting bronchodilators relieve symptoms as they widen the lung airways (bronchi) but work for longer than reliever inhalers.
+The medicines in these inhalers work for up to 12 hours after each dose has been taken.
 They include salmeterol and formoterol.
 (Some brands of inhaler contain a steroid plus a long-acting bronchodilator for convenience.)
 A long-acting bronchodilator may be needed if symptoms are not fully controlled by the preventer inhaler alone.

 Tablets to open up the airways